 Our Commitment to Access, Equity, and Inclusion

-UConn Education Abroad is committed to making education abroad accessible to all UConn students regardless of an individual’s race, color, ethnicity, religious creed, age, sex, sexual orientation, physical or mental disability, veteran’s status, gender identity or expression, or membership in any other protected classes.
-A student is likely to encounter an array of attitudes and responses regarding access, equity and inclusion issues while abroad.
-For more information, please visit DiversityAbroad.com’s Guide to Diversity and Inclusion Abroad.
+Education Abroad is committed to making education abroad accessible to all UConn students regardless of an individual’s race, sex, sexual orientation, gender, gender identity, religion, physical or mental ability, culture, ethnic origin, national origin, veteran status, age, and socioeconomic or class status.
+A student is likely to encounter an array of attitudes and responses regarding access, equity, and inclusion issues while abroad.
+For more information, please visit DiversityAbroad.com's Guide to Diversity and Inclusion Abroad.

 Tips for Getting Started:

 - Begin the advising process early on to allow for preparation time